NKID00/chess-in-5d-stripped/src/components/RulesText.md

 This move represents our first piece traveling across timelines.

+Because piece can move across both time and timelines, pieces can attack into the past and across different timelines.
+Furthermore, since timelines are created by attempts to travel to the past, things get problematic fast.

 This is the crux of what makes Chess in 5D complicated.

 # Piece Movements

+Chess in 5D piece have the same Rank / File movement as regular chess pieces.
+Castling and En Passant in the Rank / File dimension is the same (though when looking for if a square is under attack for castling, Turn / Timeline movements attacking a square is still part of the calculation).

+We'll look at how pieces move / capture from the easiest piece to understand to the hardest.

+## Rooks

+The rook is the easiest piece to understand.

+In the regular game of chess, the rook can move as many squares along one dimension.

+This means that when extended to Chess in 5D, the rook can only move:
+ - Left or Right along the File dimension
+ - Up or Down along the Rank dimension
+ - Forward or Back along the Turn dimension (realistically, the rook can only move back in time)
+ - Across timelines in the Timeline dimension

+Capturing is the same as normal chess, if you can move to the same location as an opponent piece, you can capture that piece.

+## Bishops

+Bishops in the regular game of chess moves along two dimensions an equal amount of squares.

+For example, a `Ba3c5` move results in moving 2 squares to the right (from White's perspective) and 2 squares up.

+When extending to Chess in 5D, the bishop can still only move along two dimensions, but it can chose any of the two dimensions.

+This means bishops can do moves like this:
+ - Move 1 square up and 1 square to the right
+ - Move back in time 2 turns and 2 squares to the left
+ - Move across 5 timelines towards the opponent's backline and 5 turns into the past.

 ## Pawn

 Pawns are the most complicated piece in terms of movement.

+When trying to move across the Turn / Timeline dimension, pawns can only move forward across the opponents timelines.

+What does this mean?